 The story of “My Neighbor Totoro” goes deep into the Japanese culture and tradition and even the writer’s own past — a childhood filled with mysterious tales and love of all things that grow.
 Yes, there is also a certain darkness in the film — loneliness and the frustration and the fear of losing a parent.
 But the delightful pleasure of life-like midnight dances, raindrops on the umbrella, and dust mites drifting in the sun outdo it.

 19. The Incredibles

 Arguably, Brad Bird’s best film is an amalgamation of family melodrama and comic book mythology.
 It’s not just one of the best-animated films, but also the best superhero movie of all time.
 You can say it is a complete film, full of thrilling action and relatable characters.

 The film is about a family of undercover superheroes who live a quiet, suburban life.
 But trouble begins when they are forced into action to save the world.

 The painting visuals and the 3-D enabled flying sequence are stunning in this movie.
-The movie gives out the message of forgiveness and sacrificing and teaches them that violence is not the answer to all the problems in the life.
+The movie gives out the message of forgiveness and sacrifice and teaches them that violence is not the answer to all the problems in life.